bids-standard/bids-starter-kit/src/tutorials/ieeg.md

 the same name structure as the raw data (<raw-data-filename>\_ieeg.json) and a TSV file with amplifier metadata (<raw-data-filename>\_channels.tsv).

 -   `<raw-data-filename>_ieeg.json`: contains the metadata that are the same for all the data in this run, such as the task name and description, the amplifier brand, and where the experiments were performed.
 Download a template in the bids-starter-kit [here](../templates/sub-01/ses-01/ieeg/sub-01_ses-01_task-LongExample_run-01_ieeg.json) or find the Matlab script to more automatically populate the required fields [here](../matlabCode/ieeg/createBIDS_ieeg_json.m).
-- `<raw-data-filename>_channels.tsv`: The TSV file contains all the settings that differ between iEEG channels such as the units and type of channel (ECOG, SEEG, ECG, EMG, EOG etc).
+-   `<raw-data-filename>_channels.tsv`: The TSV file contains all the settings that differ between iEEG channels such as the units and type of channel (ECOG, SEEG, ECG, EMG, EOG and so on).
 Download a template in the bids-starter-kit [here](../templates/sub-01/ses-01/ieeg/sub-01_ses-01_task-LongExample_run-01_channels.tsv) or find the Matlab script to more automatically populate the required fields [here](../matlabCode/ieeg/createBIDS_ieeg_channels_tsv.m).